billdirks/billdirks.github.io/pelican/content/metric_playground/metric_playground.md

 # Goals

 There are a lot of large, complex libraries for computing metrics over large datasets.
-I was curious how fast a naive implementation could be.
+I was curious how fast a straightforward implementation could be.
 To keep this simple I decided on the following constraints and goals:

 * I want to compute metrics over numeric data.
 * I want the computation to be fast.
 That is, how long would it take to compute metrics on 1 billion data points on my laptop?